Stevnbak/StevEngine/ReadMe.md

 - Loading models, images and other resources
 - And more...

-The full documentation for this project can be accessed at [stevnbak.github.io/StevEngine](https://stevnbak.github.io/StevEngine)
+The full documentation for this project can be accessed at [stevnbak.github.io/StevEngine](https://stevnbak.github.io/StevEngine) [TOC]

 # Modules
 The engine constists of multiple modules which can be enabled or disabled during the cmake build process.